ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: pre}

 1. Save the following code to a file called `my-pvc.yaml`.
-This code creates a claim that is named `my-pvc` by using the `ibmc-vpc-file-dp2` storage class, billed `monthly`, with a gigabyte size of `10Gi`.
+This code creates a claim that is named `my-pvc` by using the `ibmc-vpc-file-min-iops` storage class, billed `monthly`, with a gigabyte size of `10Gi`.

     ```yaml
     apiVersion: v1